Paths of Glory

 Plot

 In 1916, during World War I in Northern France, French Major General Georges Broulard orders his subordinate, Brigadier General Paul Mireau, to take "the Anthill", a well-defended German position.
 Mireau refuses, citing the impossibility of success.
-However, when Broulard mentions a potential promotion, Mireau quickly convinces himself that the attack will succeed.
+When Broulard mentions a potential promotion, Mireau convinces himself the attack will succeed.
+In the trenches, Mireau throws a private out of the regiment for showing signs of shell shock.
+Mireau leaves the planning of the attack to Colonel Dax, despite Dax's protests.